jrief/django-formset/README.md

 * Before submitting, our Form is prevalidated by the browser using the constraints we defined for each field.
 * Multiple FormData objects are submitted to an endpoint.
-* Server side validation errors are injected back to do form
+* Server side validation errors are injected back to do form.
+* Much better user experience, since form data is sent using Ajax, rather than rerendering everything.

+## Documentation

+Not deployed on RTD, but some documentation can be found in the `docs` folder.

+## Motivation

+This library shall replace the form-validation framework in django-angular.
+In many aspects it already is far superior than the latter.
+Currently I am working on the `Selectize`-widget, which shall be used on Django's `forms.models.ModelChoiceField` and hence be used for `db.models.ForeignKey`.

 [![Build Status](https://github.com/jrief/django-formset/actions/workflows/pythonpackage.yml/badge.svg)]()